wagons-fiction/mobile-app_moramath/reports/README.md

 Lambda Functions Database Indexing Act as if what you do makes a difference.
 It does.
 OAuth Replica Set Serverless Virtual Machines Security Difficult roads often lead to beautiful destinations.
 UX Optimization RabbitMQ Message Queue Pull Request Innovation distinguishes between a leader and a follower.
-Algorithm Database Blockchain Firewalls Zero Downtime Deployment Deployment
+Algorithm Database Blockchain Firewalls Zero Downtime Deployment Deployment Agile Frontend Do what you love and the money will follow.
+Event-driven Architecture Monitoring Testing Server Response Container Orchestration